An Umpire’s Gift From the Heart

 He left behind a grateful boy, who grew strong and served his country as a Green Beret, and today works as a State Marshall, casting off any presumptions about the limitations one should have about a 73-year-old man.

 Little Johnny is no longer little.
 He is tall and white haired.
 Big John, he is called now.
 He has a military bearing.
 His daughter is a friend of mine and it was through her that her Dad & I connected and I came to examine the baseballs.
-The signatures flew off the ball with iconic memories of baseball history.
+The signatures are among the the biggest in history.
 Ted Williams.
 Harry Agganis.
 “Mick Mantle”.
 “W Mays”.
 Jackie Robinson.
 Pee Wee Reese.
 Duke Snider.
 Roy Campanella.
 Bobby Thomson.
 Sal Maglie.
 Al Dark.
 Phil Rizzutto.
 Joe DiMaggio.
 Yogi Berra.
 Johnny Sain.
 Johnny Mize.
 Casey Stengel.

 Johnnie had tucked away the balls in attics and basements for decades until they were presented to me for review this week, each one kept in a plastic sandwich bag.